Instantaneous continuous loss of regularity for the SQG equation: Introduction

-for some $\delta>0$. \end{thm} \begin{rem} We use the symmetries of the solution to help us obtain several useful error estimates, but when proving uniqueness we do not need to restrict ourselves to the space of $\frac{2\pi}{P}-$periodic solutions, so even if we allow for symmetry breaking we still have uniqueness of solutions in $H^{1+\alpha}$ for any $\alpha>0$. \end{rem}
+for some $\delta>0$. \end{thm} \begin{rem} We use the symmetries of the solution to help us obtain several useful error estimates.
+Moreover, we have uniqueness in the class of solutions in $L^\infty_t H^{1+\delta}_x$ (for any $\delta$), even those breaking the $P$-fold symmetry. \end{rem}

 We note that the proof of Theorem~\ref{T01} does not use any arguments by contradiction.
 Instead, the proof is purely constructive.
-The construction is sufficiently precise and robust to obtain very precise information about the explicit behavior of the solution.
+The construction is sufficiently robust to obtain very precise information about the explicit behavior of the solution.
 This is particularly noteworthy since Theorem~\ref{T01} is concerned with solutions of regularity below any well-posedness class.
 In that sense the existence of classical solutions is already non-trivial.
-Remarkably, despite low regularity class, our technique allows us to know exactly what is the regularity of solution, which makes Theorem~\ref{T01} the first result of this type in incompressible fluid mechanics.
-It also contrasts with other recent ill-posedness results, such the ill-posedness and nonexistence \cite{CM} for the SQG equation (in a similar regularity class of initial data), strong ill-posedness of the Euler equations in the critical spaces \cite{BL1} (see also \cite{BL2}) as well as the gap loss of Sobolev regularity for the 2D Euler equations \cite{CMO} in supercritical spaces (or see also \cite{JEuler}).
+In fact, despite low regularity class, our technique allows us to know exactly what is the regularity of solution, which makes Theorem~\ref{T01} the first result of this type in incompressible fluid mechanics.
+It also contrasts with other recent ill-posedness results, such the ill-posedness and nonexistence \cite{CM} for the SQG equation (in a similar regularity class of initial data), strong ill-posedness of the Euler equations in the critical spaces \cite{BL1,EJ} (see also \cite{BL2}) as well as the gap loss of Sobolev regularity for the 2D Euler equations \cite{CMO} in supercritical spaces (or see also \cite{JEuler}).
+We also note a recent work \cite{JMO} on continuous loss of Sobolev regularity for the 3D incompressible Euler equations.

+We emphasize that the recent results \cite{CM,CM1,CM2,CMO} regarding ill-posedness in the supercritical regime demonstrate growth due to the shear flow deformation, namely due to the component $\p_2 v_1$ or $\p_1 v_2$ of the deformation matrix $\nabla v$, which is constructed in polar coordinates $(r,\alpha)$.
+Namely, the ansatz for the initial data and the corresponding pseudosolution include a radial term $f(r)$ and a term of the form $g(r) \sin (N \alpha )$.
+This way the velocity $v[f]$ generated by $f$ has only angular component $v_\alpha [f]$, which causes shearing motion, roughly speaking, inside $\sin (N\cdot )$, which in turn causes growth of the radial derivative in time.
+This demonstrates the growth mechanism due to a shear flow construction.

+We further emphasize that, regarding ill-posedness results in the supercritical regime in general, it is important to keep in mind not only a growth scenario of the solution, but also sufficient control of the solution.
+In the context of shear flow type constructions this is achieved, by making use of the preservation of the $N$-fold symmetry of the equation.
+For example, in the case of the $2$D Euler equations the radial component of the velocity can be estimated with an additional factor of $N^{-1}$, see \cite[Lemma~6]{CMO}.\\